 - Pathogens or parasites.

-- Except for the pathogens, the other two are beneficial for plants and other animals.
+- Except for the pathogens, the other two are beneficial for plants and animals.

-- They can even kill nematodes and insects, which destroy plants and acts as a biocontrol agent.
+- They can even kill nematodes and insects, which destroy plants and act as a biocontrol agent.

 Algae